AndroidAdam/Lab02/README.md

 # winter2015-lab02
 Starter project for Tutorial 2C

-Completed first portion of lab
+Completed first portion of the lab